 In 1977, flying from Sydney to Roma, I watched one movie per sector (on a large screen on an Alitalia 747).
-The film was loaded at each stop onto a centrally mounted projector which dropped from roof of each cab350x263px-f432974f_img_0169a-1in.
+The film was loaded at each stop onto a centrally mounted projector which dropped from roof of each cabin.
 The flight to Roma had three stops of between two and three hours each so four movies were shown on the one flight!
 Each airport has very few facilities and were essentially concrete sheds.
 (Singapore’s Changi was being built).

 The headphones were a tube and the audio was out of sync with the visual.
 One of the films was The Pink Panther Strikes Again and it was infuriating to have the gags out of sequence!